IBM-Cloud/docs/services/mobileaccess/custom-auth-ios-swift-sdk.md

 ---

-# Configuring {{site.data.keyword.amashort}} Client SDK for iOS (Swift SDK)
+# Configuring {{site.data.keyword.amashort}} client SDK for iOS (Swift SDK)
 {: #custom-ios}

-Configure your iOS application that is using custom authentication to use the {{site.data.keyword.amashort}} Client SDK and connect your application to {{site.data.keyword.Bluemix}}.
+Configure your iOS application that is using custom authentication to use the {{site.data.keyword.amashort}} client SDK and connect your application to {{site.data.keyword.Bluemix}}.

 ## Before you begin
 {: #before-you-begin}

 You must have a resource that is protected by an instance of the {{site.data.keyword.amashort}} service that is configured to use a custom identity provider.
-Your mobile app also must be instrumented with the {{site.data.keyword.amashort}} Client SDK.
+Your mobile app also must be instrumented with the {{site.data.keyword.amashort}} client SDK.
 For more information, see the following information:
  * [Getting started with {{site.data.keyword.amashort}}](https://console.{DomainName}/docs/services/mobileaccess/getting-started.html)
  * [Setting up the iOS Swift SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-ios-swift-sdk.html)
  * [Using a custom identity provider](https://console.{DomainName}/docs/services/mobileaccess/custom-auth.html)